Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 where we consider the maps $\rho_\pm$ and the line bundle $\CL_{\text{mid}}$ as in the following diagram:

 The required statements about the natural transformations $g_0 \leftrightarrow g_1$ and $g_{n-1} \leftrightarrow g_n$ are proved just like in the case $n=2$ in the previous paragraph.
 Similarly, the required statements about the natural transformations $g_{i-1} \leftrightarrow g_i$ are all proved just like in the case $n=3$ and $i=2$, which we will now explain.
-According to the diagram above, $g_1$ is given by the correspondence:
+According to the diagram above, $g_1$ is given by the correspondence

 One should read the diagram above as inducing a functor $D_\CM \rightarrow D_{\CM \times S \times S}$ by composing the pull-back and push-forward functors corresponding to the solid arrows, read right-to-left, all the while at every step tensoring by the line bundle which is displayed with a dotted line above every space.
-Similarly, $g_2$ is given by the correspondence:
+Similarly, $g_2$ is given by the correspondence

-Because the last two squares in Proposition \ref{prop:derived fiber square} are derived, we may invoke Proposition \ref{prop:base change} in order to conclude that $g_1$ and $g_2$ are given by the following correspondences:
+Because the fiber squares in Proposition \ref{prop:xxyx and xyxx} are derived, we may invoke Proposition \ref{prop:base change} in order to conclude that $g_1$ and $g_2$ are given by the following correspondences:

 respectively.
-However, Proposition \ref{prop:birational} applied to $\fY_{-+}$ implies that we may replace the line bundles above on $\fZ_{(x,y,x,x)}$ and $\fZ_{(x,x,y,x)}$ by their pullbacks to $\fY_{-+}$ without changing the correspondences.
-Therefore, the required natural transformation between $g_1$ and $g_2$ is induced by a map of line bundles:
+However, Proposition \ref{prop:birational} applied to $\fY_{-+}$ implies that we may replace the line bundles above on $\fZ_{(x,x,y,x)}$ and $\fZ_{(x,y,x,x)}$ by their pullbacks to $\fY_{-+}$ without changing the correspondences.
+Therefore, the required natural transformation between $g_1$ and $g_2$ is induced by a map of line bundles

 on $\fY_{-+}$.
-The construction of this map, as well as showing that its cone has the properties stipulated in the third bullet of Theorem \ref{thm:main}, uses the map \eqref{eqn:zero} in the same way as we have already seen in the cases $n=1$ and $n=2$.
+The construction of this map, as well as the proof of the fact that its cone has the properties stipulated in item (3) of Theorem \ref{thm:main}, are achieved by using the map \eqref{eqn:zero} in the same way as we have already seen in the cases $n=1$ and $n=2$.

 \end{proof}